 It was time wasted in building your business.

-When I encounter projects that end up having no value and convince clients of this, they’re usually surprised.
+When I encounter projects that are not likely to produce value and convince clients of this, they’re usually surprised.
 They’ve often already gotten two or three quotes on the project — quotes they were willing to pay.
 I was the only one that showed them it was a bad business decision.

-Next time they have work, you will be the first one and often the only one that they’re going to come to with the work.
+Next time they have freelance consulting jobs, you will be the first one and often the only one they’re going to come to with the work.
 They’ll want you to look at it to make sure that it’s truly valuable to them and their business.
 When you work together to make sure it’s valuable, they’re happy to pay for the critical perspective you provided.

 3. Show them something else that is more valuable

-So far you’ve figured out that despite your high rates, you’re still the best option for your prospect.
-You’ve tried to convince them that their project isn’t worth it for their business.
-On both counts, they’ve told you why you are wrong — your rates are perfect for them, and the project is valuable in spite of your high rates.
+So far you’ve figured out that despite your high freelance rates, you’re still the best option for your prospect.
+You’ve tried to convince them that their consulting project isn’t worth it for their business.
+On both counts, they’ve told you why you are wrong — your rates are perfect for them, and the consulting project is valuable in spite of your high rates.

 Now you get to dig a bit deeper with your prospect and find out what the other projects are on their plate.
-What else could they be doing with the money to push their business forward?
+What else could they be doing with the budget to push their business forward?
 Tell them that it’s likely something else is even more valuable and they should do that instead.

-As with the previous tactic, this is where you will hear about other projects that the prospect has in play — other things you could do for them or recommend someone that could help them.
+As with the previous tactic, this is where you will hear about other freelance consulting jobs that the prospect has in play.
 You gain deeper insights into their business, which will help you serve them better.

-At this point your prospect will tell you why the project you’ve been discussing is the highest value thing they can do with their funds currently.
+At this point your prospective consulting client will tell you why the project you’ve been discussing is the highest value thing they can do with their budget.
 While their other projects are important, they’re not as valuable as the work you can do.